Kill the Flaw: Album title

 In an interview with Loudwire, frontman Lajon Witherspoon described the meaning of the album's title:

 Reception

 Stephen Thomas Erlewine from Allmusic gave the album three and a half out of five stars, describing it as "Returning to their heavy basics".
 Antihero Magazine's Jake Kussmaul states that "Kill the Flaw delivers the mix of lyrical poignancy and stylistic darkness that longtime fans crave with a ton of heart and a graceful flow."

-The album debuted at No. 2 on Billboard's Top Rock Albums chart, selling 21,000 copies in its first week.
+The album debuted at No. 2 on Billboards Top Rock Albums chart, selling 21,000 copies in its first week.